LovelaceAcademy/Learn/_posts/2021-06-08-why-cardano.markdown

 ---
 layout: post
-title: Why Build on Cardano
+title: Why Cardano
 last_modified_at: 2021-06-09
 categories:
 - Getting Started
-order: 1
+order: 2
 ---

 Cardano is the next evolution of blockchain technology with the goal